CT ABDOMEN AND PELVIS PLAIN

 Pre-requisites

-Procedure for Taking a CT Abdomen and Pelvis Plain
+Procedure for Taking a Plain CT Scan (The Plain CT Abdomen Procedure)

 Caution Before Taking the Test